mbianchidev/mbianchidev/note-to-recruiters.md

 🚩🚩🚩🚩🚩🚩

-In hope to avoid getting these I created [this repo](https://github.com/mbianchidev/engineering-interviews) to collect coding challenges and interview material.

 ### 📊 My Interview Stats
-- **Success rate**: ~67.9% out of 100+ technical interviews in the past 10+ years
+- **Success rate**: ~62.1% out of 100+ technical interviews in the past 10+ years
 - I'm not afraid of coding interviews
 - I just don't like wasting time with self-contained riddles that a new grad could solve by just memorizing algorithms and data structures 101 or leetcoding all day for 2 weeks

 > *Reversing a binary tree?
 Been there, done that, please be smarter and ask something meaningful.*

 ### 💡 Alternative Approach
-I have some open source code on my GitHub profile, so you can check that out if you really want to see how I code, right? 😉
+I have some open source code on my GitHub profile, so you can check that out if you really want to see how I code, right? 🙄

 ### 🎭 Real Example